OCFL/extensions/README.md

         "thirdExampleParameter": "Green"
     }

-An extension MAY be referenced without providing any paramaters, even if they are defined for that extension.
+An extension MAY be referenced without providing any parameters, even if they are defined for that extension.
 However, if parameters are defined they MUST be complete, with valid values specified for all parameters that do not have a default.
 There MUST only be one parameter set defined for each extension reference.